Dear Fast Fashion

 - Try these budget-friendly ways to be a more conscious fashionista!

 - Continue supporting the sustainable and ethical brands setting an example for the industry!
-Some of my faves that demonstrate thoughtfulness and sincerity in their desire to do better include Girlfriend Collective (10% off with code ‘CAT’) and Nisolo.
+Some of my faves that demonstrate thoughtfulness and sincerity in their desire to do better include Girlfriend Collective (10% off with code ‘CAT10’) and Nisolo.
 Both of these brands have extensive info on their site about their social/environmental efforts.

 Check out the Fashion Revolution website for more actions you can take!